 VA ECHCS offers ride-sharing services at no cost for COVID-19 vaccinations.
 To book a ride for your appointment, call 1-855-205-7325.

 Your safe care is our mission.
 We want you to know that we have safety measures in place to protect you, other Veterans and our staff.
 Everyone who enters our facilities must wear a mask that covers their mouth and nose and complete COVID-19 symptom screening.

-VA ECHCS follows FDA authorizations and CDC recommendations for additional doses and booster shots.
-When requesting either, be sure to bring your CDC vaccination card.
+VA ECHCS follows FDA authorizations and CDC recommendations for COVID-19 vaccinations.
+Staying up to date with the recommended vaccinations will give you the best protection from COVID-19.
+When requesting additional or booster doses, be sure to bring your CDC vaccination card.

-- An additional dose is for people who may not have had a strong enough immune response from the first two doses of either the Pfizer or Moderna COVID-19 vaccine.
+- An additional dose is for people who may not have had a strong enough immune response from a primary series.
 We offer additional doses to people who have moderate to severe immunocompromise.
 This includes those with organ transplants and those diagnosed with conditions that are considered to have a similar level of immunocompromise.
-Data shows they are more at risk of serious, long-term illness from COVID-19.
-They may benefit from additional doses to make sure they have enough protection against COVID-19.
+Data shows they are more at risk and may benefit from additional doses to make sure they have enough protection against COVID-19.

-- A booster shot is for people whose immune response may have weakened over time.
-We offer boosters to Veterans, spouses and caregivers who completed an initial COVID-19 series with Pfizer or Moderna COVID-19 vaccines, if they had their second dose at least five months ago.
-You can also request a booster if you received a J&J vaccine at least two months ago.
-CDC's recommendations allow a mix-and-match dosing for booster shots.
+- A booster dose is for people whose immune response may have weakened over time.
+We offer the new bivalent boosters, Pfizer and Moderna vaccine products based on the original COVID-19 strain and the omicron BA.4 and BA.5 variants.
+These updated boosters are available to all Veterans, spouses and adult caregivers who completed a primary series or monovalent booster at least two months ago.
+CDC's recommendations allow a mix-and-match dosing for booster shots but monovalent mRNA vaccines are no longer authorized for boosters.
 Boosters are especially important if you are older or have multiple or severe medical conditions.